Sasha’s Acute Myeloid Leukemia Story

-It’s been like that since November and recently my doctor said she was going to move it down to once a month, but then with the whole GVHD situation, she says she wants to continue seeing me twice a month, because I do have this type of illness in my body and she just wants to make sure it doesn’t get any worse.
+It’s been like that since November.
+Recently, my doctor said she was going to move it down to once a month, but then with the whole GVHD situation, she says she wants to continue seeing me twice a month.
+I do have this type of illness in my body, and she just wants to make sure it doesn’t get any worse.

 Describe the hair loss

-It was probably about a-week-and-a-half to two weeks after the chemo had already ended.
-For the most part my hair was up in a bun, so I didn’t really think anything of it.
+It was probably about 1.5 to 2 weeks after the chemo had already ended.
+For the most part, my hair was up in a bun, so I didn’t really think anything of it.

 Once I started actually taking my hair down, brushing it, that’s when I noticed that the clumps of hair were just coming out of the brush.

 Then I remember one day, my parents were there.
 It was my mom, my dad, and my brother.
-We were all sitting around and I couldn’t reach back to brush my hair.
-So, I asked my Dad, “Do you mind brushing my hair for me?”
+We were all sitting around, and I couldn’t reach back to brush my hair.
+I asked my Dad, “Do you mind brushing my hair for me?”

-He was brushing my hair and they were literally just coming out in clumps.
-He just would brush, put [the clumps] in the trash, he would say, “Don’t even look at it, don’t even think about it, it’s gone.
+He was brushing my hair, and they were literally just coming out in clumps.
+He just would brush, put [the clumps] in the trash, and say, “Don’t even look at it; don’t even think about it.
+It’s gone.
 You can’t do anything about it.”

-And I was just, okay, don’t look.
+I was just like, “Okay, don’t look.
 It’s all right.
-I’m fine, just keep brushing, just get it out, because I had a lot of tangles in my hair.
-My mom’s sitting next to me and she was in shock more than I was.
+I’m fine.
+Just keep brushing.
+Just get it out,” because I had a lot of tangles in my hair.
+My mom’s sitting next to me, and she was in shock more than I was.

 I think it was in that moment we all realized how real it was for us.
-Up until that point it was just me, sitting in a bed, getting medicine.
-Once you actually see the hair starting to come out, it becomes more real, like whoa.
+Up until that point, it was just me, sitting in a bed and getting medicine.
+Once you actually see the hair starting to come out, it becomes more real.

 I wore beanies for the first few months, but where I live, it’s so hot and humid.
 It gets up to 100 degrees during the summer.
 It was just getting to be way too much.
 I could not wear a beanie every single day.

 I was at an oncologist appointment, sitting there getting ready to see her for the first time since I came home.
 This is in January of last year.
-I’m sitting there and she was like, “Why are you wearing a beanie?
+I’m sitting there, and she was like, “Why are you wearing a beanie?
 You look beautiful!”
-And I was just like, “I don’t, I feel ugly.”
+I was just like, “I don’t.
+I feel ugly.”

-I feel like now that it’s growing, I have a harder time than I was when I was bald.
+I feel like now that it’s growing, I have a harder time than when I was bald.
 Now that it’s growing, I can’t do anything with it.
-I can’t style it, it’s just there.
-And when I was bald, I didn’t have to do anything.
+I can’t style it.
+It’s just there.
+When I was bald, I didn’t have to do anything.

 Not really, in all honesty.
 It was going to happen.
 They had told me, “Oh you might lose your hair again.”
 And I was like, “Just shave it.”